daronphang/coding_resources/docker/containers.md

 Alpine, Ubuntu.

 ## Network:
-Each container is connected to a private virtual network called 'bridge'.
+Each container is connected to a private virtual network called 'bridge' (default network driver).
 Each virtual network routes through NAT firewall on host IP.
 All containers on a virtual network can talk to each other without -p.
 Each app with frontend/backend should sit on the same network.
 Can attach containers to more than one virtual network.

 Terminologies:
 - Network Driver: Built-in or third-party extensions that give virtual network features.